timglabisch/timglabisch.github.io/_posts/2014-09-07-from-repository-to-domainmanager.md

 execute these events if the repository saves the changes to your entity.

 ## Commands
-instead of using a repository to just just changes for an entity you can also procide a Handler for specific Commands. for example the ui could create a deleteProduct command, the ProductCommandHelper can process this command by using the repository.
+instead of using a repository to trigger changes for an entity you can also provide a handler for specific commands. for example the ui could create a deleteProduct command, the ProductCommandHelper can process this command by using the repository.

 commands are imperative and can be send within bounded context. events are in the past tense and just notified that something had happen.